How to Drive Traffic With Google Discover: A Guide

 Source: Entity Explorer

-Google Search Console provides a built-in feature for checking your Google Discover performance.
+Google Search Console (GSC) provides a built-in feature for checking your Google Discover performance.

-Open your Google Search Console and head to Discover.
+From the Google Search Console home tab, navigate to Discover.
 Select a date range and see how your content performs regarding clicks, impressions, and average CTR.

 Below the graph, you can navigate to Pages to see all pages that appeared in Discover, the countries the traffic from, and the exact dates of Discover’s appearance.

-While it’s partially true that Discover prefers fresh content, evergreen content performs just as well.
-True, if your content focuses on the latest news and events, it probably won’t display in the feed after 2-3 days.
+While it’s partially true that Discover prefers fresh content, evergreen content performs well too.
+If your content focuses on the latest news and events, it probably won’t display in the feed after 2-3 days.

 However, if you created great content on top hiking places in Brazil one year ago, it can easily be displayed to a user who’s currently planning a trip to Brazil.